Real estate and proptech engineering · 2026 ranking

 | Senior engineering depth and hiring bar | 10 | Data platforms fail in junior hands | Published seniority policy |

-| Delivery model flexibility (staff aug, dedicated team, project) | 9 | Buyers shift models as funding changes | Service pages |
+| Delivery model flexibility (staff augmentation, dedicated team, project) | 9 | Buyers shift models as funding changes | Service pages |

 | Real estate domain proof | 9 | MLS rules and lease abstraction punish first-timers | Named or anonymized case work |